 Core standards include the two key conventions on freedom of association (Convention No. 87 on Freedom of Association and Convention No. 98 on the Right to Organise and Collective Bargaining).
-They also include Convention No. 29 on Forced Labour, Convention No. 105 on the Abolition of Forced Labour, Convention No. 138 on the Minimum Age for Employment, Convention No. 100 on Equal Remuneration and Convention No. 111 on Discrimination in Employment and Occupation.
+They also include Convention No. 29 on Forced Labour, Convention No. 105 on the Abolition of Forced Labour.
+Convention No. 138 on the Minimum Age for Employment, Convention No. 182 on Elimination of the Worst Form of Child Labour, Convention No. 100 on Equal Remuneration and Convention No. 111 on Discrimination in Employment and Occupation.
+The ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up should be respected.
 When necessary, interpretation of the meaning of these standards should be based on ILO findings.